logician22/energy-talking-points/src/pages/documents/bidens-ev-mandate-a-dictatorial-attack-on-the-american-driver-and-the-us-grid.md

     [The EPA vs. the grid](https://energytalkingpoints.com/epa/)
     ![EV vs Grid](/img/epa-vs-grid.jpg)

- -**The proper policy toward battery EVs is to let them compete on the open market with gasoline vehicles, natural gas vehicles, hydrogen vehicles, etc.** And if you want to increase the competitiveness of all EVs, then stop screwing up the grid by mandating unreliable solar and wind.
+- **The proper policy toward battery EVs is to let them compete on the open market with gasoline vehicles, natural gas vehicles, hydrogen vehicles, etc.** And if you want to increase the competitiveness of all EVs, then stop screwing up the grid by mandating unreliable solar and wind.
     ![EV Generic](/img/ev-generic.jpg)

 ### References